JosePedroDias/tenbyten/README.md

 ## roadmap

 * `DONE   ` mimic game rules and layout
-* `ONGOING` refactor logic so it can run in bot client and server-side
+* `DONE   ` refactor logic so it can run in bot client and server-side
-* `TODO   ` deploy server to validate ongoing games and store highscores
+* `ONGOING` deploy server to validate ongoing games and store highscores
+* `TODO   ` rewrite client with common refactoring
-* `TODO`    make client use server
+* `TODO   ` make client use server
 * `TODO   ` create sfx w/ webaudio
+* `MEH    ` use captcha to validate player is not bot :P

 ----